 Availability of housing options

-In general, the number of homes available for purchase on the market increases during the spring and peaks in the summer.
-As homebuyers move into fall and winter, the housing market slows down and inventory decreases.
+In general, the number of homes available for purchase increases during the spring and peaks in the summer.
+In fall and winter, the housing market typically slows down and inventory decreases.

 There are a number of reasons for this seasonal pattern, including the weather, school year, and holidays.
 It’s typically easier to view homes and move when the weather is milder.
 Families with children also tend to relocate during the summer, which helps minimize the disruption to the school year.
-And for many people, it’s not ideal to move during the holidays in wintertime.
+And for many people, it’s not ideal to move during the wintertime holidays.

 This doesn’t mean you won’t be able to find a great home during the slower seasons.
-However, you’ll likely have fewer options to pick from.
+However, you’ll likely have fewer options to choose from.